pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_services/chapter.md

 # Ansible Playbook Services

 CloudForms 4.5 / ManageIQ *Fine* introduced the capability to run Ansible playbooks as services.
-Playbook services can be ordered interactively through the service catalog, from Automate, or can be used as control actions or alerts.
+Playbook services can be ordered interactively through the service catalog, from Automate, or can be used as control actions.

+## Creating a Playbook Service

+Playbook services are created in the same way as other service catalog items, via the **Catalog Items** accordion in the **Services -> Catalogs** section of the WebUI.

-In this chapter we'll create a simple playbook service that runs the following playbook to list the variables and facts available to an embedded Ansible playbook as it runs:
+We'll create a simple playbook service that runs the following playbook to list the variables and facts available to an embedded Ansible playbook as it runs:

 ``` yaml
 ---